gfelber/website/writeups/ctrl_space_mesarthim.md

 So now we have our vulnerability (heap BOF) and the ability to do arbitrary heap allocations, that are freed afterwards!

-Also another nice thing is that libprotobuf-c is that it internally uses the `static ProtobufCAllocator protobuf_c__allocator` for making heap allocation which is actually mutable.
+Also another nice thing is that libprotobuf-c internally uses the `static ProtobufCAllocator protobuf_c__allocator` for making heap allocation which is actually mutable.

 ```c
 /*